 The nice thing about this office chair’s mesh backrest is that although it is not padded, it feels just like it is.
 It is that comfortable.
 Also, a mesh backrest means no icky sweat and body heat getting trapped in padding and causing the chair to stink!

-- COMFORTABLE STYLE: Segmented padded back and seat with ultra...
+- Segmented padded back and seat with double plush cushions offers...

 The first thing you will notice about this ergonomic office chair from Essentials by OFM is its appearance.
 Despite being priced under $100, it definitely looks classy and luxurious.